idinneh/Amazon_Vine_Analysis/README.md

 ## Summary
 58.3% of the reviews in the Non-Vine program were 5 stars reviews whereas the percentage in the Vine reviews is only 35.4%.
 This describes there is no positivity bias for reviews in the Vine program.
+In conclusion, customers don't feel a positivity bias for leaving good reviews in the paid (vine) program as there are so few and not so many well-rated.
 An additional analysis we could perform is the statistical distribution (mean, median and mode) of the star rating for the Vine and non-Vine reviews.